-Sustainable Sharing with Guatemala (SSG) is focused on optimizing resources in the United States to support effective Guatemalan organizations that spearhead practical community-based projects and achieve positive long-term impacts on the health, agriculture, and environment of rural indigenous Guatemalans.
+Sustainable Sharing with Guatemala (SSG) is focused on optimizing resources in the United States to support organizations run by Guatemalans.
+SSG’s partners spearhead practical, community-based projects and achieve positive, long-term affects on the health, agriculture, and environment of rural indigenous Guatemalans.

 WHAT WE BELIEVE

-SSG believes that those local organizations that engage with local Guatemalan communities to shape projects that respond directly to their specific needs for solving pressing daily problems are the ones that can facilitate real, lasting, on-the-ground changes that are owned and operated by the people themselves.
+SSG believes that local organizations that engage within Guatemalan communities and shape projects that respond directly to their specific needs will be more successful.
+These organizations are the ones that can facilitate real, lasting, on-the-ground changes that are owned and operated by the indigenous Mayan Mam communities themselves.

 HOW WE DO IT

 As these kinds of imbedded changes take time, SSG is committed to two inter-related strategies;